Democratic parties (China)

-In the People's Republic of China, there are eight minor and non-oppositional political parties, officially termed democratic parties (民主党派 (Mínzhǔ dǎngpài)), that are permitted to exist by the ruling Chinese Communist Party (CCP).
+In the People's Republic of China (PRC), there are eight minor and non-oppositional political parties, officially termed democratic parties, that are permitted to exist by the ruling Chinese Communist Party (CCP).
+The eight parties were founded before the PRC's establishment in 1949, and participated in the drafting of the Common Program and the first plenary session of the Chinese People's Political Consultative Conference which led to the PRC's founding.
+The parties ceased operations during the Cultural Revolution, but resumed operations during the reform and opening up era.

+The democratic parties are led by the CCP, and are not opposition parties.
+They participate in various state bodies such as the National People's Congress, the Chinese People's Political Consultative Conference and the State Council.
+Membership to these parties is restrictive; prospective party members need a reference from senior party members to join the parties, and membership applications are vetted by the CCP's United Front Work Department, which also selects the leaders of the parties.
+The work of the parties are mostly consultative in nature, including doing research and giving proposals to the CCP.

 History

-The democratic parties participated in the drafting of the Common Program and the first plenary session of the Chinese People's Political Consultative Conference.
+The democratic parties have all been founded before the proclamation of the People's Republic of China in 1949.
+They participated in the drafting of the Common Program and the first plenary session of the Chinese People's Political Consultative Conference.
 On 22 August 1966, amidst the Cultural Revolution, all of the democratic parties ceased operations after an ultimatum by the Beijing Middle School Red Guards.
 They did not restore their operations until 1978.
 From the mid-1980s to 2013, their membership increased from 170,000 to 700,000.